atlas-brown/slowpoke/INSTRUCTIONS.md

 http://xx.xx.xx.xx/boutique_medium.png
 ...
 ```
 Open the links printed, and the files will be served from there.
+You can also inspect the log files directly.

 <details>
  <summary>